jarrettmeyer/jarrettmeyer.github.io/_posts/2016-03-14-nested-arrays-in-emberjs.md

 ---
 layout: post
 title: "Nested Arrays in EmberJS"
 date: 2016-03-14
 tags: emberjs
+description:
+thumbnail: /assets/images/ember-logo.png
 ---

 ![EmberJS](http://www.gravatar.com/avatar/0cf15665a9146ba852bf042b0652780a?s=200){: .align-right } My latest project has me working on [EmberJS](http://emberjs.com/).

-*Because at this point, what's one more JavaScript client framework?* In all seriousness, though, this has the benefit that I get to see lots of different technologies.
+_Because at this point, what's one more JavaScript client framework?_ In all seriousness, though, this has the benefit that I get to see lots of different technologies.
 It also has the downside that I do not get to work with a single technology long enough to get really good at it.

 Our current problem is something along this line.
 We have a nested array of strings to hold the street address.
 We kicked around a few different solutions, but ended up with the most dynamic possible answer.
 It was also the trickiest solution, but that tends to be expected.